 I attended Catholic high school for one semester.
 Details are withheld in an effort to protect the author (who was in no way innocent).
 Let’s say that telling a teacher she’s number one (#gigglesnort) is never a good idea even if you are off campus.

 And finally, I once petted a mountain lion on purpose.
 I had a close friend that had several (before the law changed in Alabama).
 His youngest, Simba, stayed with him in his house and went around with my friend on a collar and leash.
 He was a big, sweet kitty cat.

-We need to share more stories to create a foundation for building relationships.
-I can’t wait to hear the random things you will share.
+We need to share more stories to create a foundation for building relationships, so what are your top tips on how to build relationships?

 Ready to connect more?